First Job? How to Create (and Stick With) a Budget

-At the risk of stating the very obvious, the first step to creating a budget is knowing exactly how much paycheck is left over after taxes and retirement plan contributions, as well as necessary monthly expenditures--groceries, rent, loan payments, etc. But obvious though it may sound, few people actually sit down and map it all out.
+The first step in creating a budget is knowing exactly how much of your paycheck is left over after taxes and retirement plan contributions, as well as necessary monthly expenditures--groceries, rent, loan payments, etc. But obvious though it may sound, few people actually sit down and map it all out.

-According to a study by staffing firm Korn Ferry, the average starting salary for a college graduate in 2019 was about $50,000.
-So let's start at the beginning and create a sample budget based on that.
+According to a study by staffing firm Korn Ferry, the average starting salary for a college graduate in 2019 was about $50,000, so we'll create a sample budget based on that.

-I used this take-home pay calculator from ADP to compute approximately how much semimonthly paychecks would be after accounting for FICA, Social Security, and Medicare taxes.
+I used this take-home pay calculator from ADP to compute semimonthly take-home pay after accounting for FICA, Social Security, and Medicare taxes.
 The calculator also asks for state of residence to factor in state income taxes.
-I used Illinois in the example, partially because that's where I live, but also because the state has a 3.75% flat rate so it's easy to compute.
+I used Illinois in the example, partially because that's where I live but also because the state has a 3.75% flat rate, making it easy to compute.

 In the example, the semimonthly take-home pay is $1,526 ($3,052 in months with two pay periods), assuming no contributions to a 401(k) or health savings account, and no other payroll deductions for healthcare or other employee benefits.

 Contribute to a 401(k)

-But, of course, you'll want to contribute to your 401(k).
-In these early years, it may seem like there's not enough paycheck to go around, especially with student debt, or when saving for short-term goals like a car or a down payment on a home.
+But of course you'll want to contribute to your 401(k).
+In these early years, it may seem like there's not enough paycheck to go around, especially if you also have student debt or if you're saving for short-term goals like a car or a down payment on a home.

-But it may help to think of it in these terms: You'll get the money back years from now, when you may no longer have the ability to work.
-And even if there's only mediocre investments to choose from, tax-deferred compounding means taking out far more than you put in.
-If you don't know what to invest in, a target-date fund with a date coinciding with your 65th birthday (or planned retirement age) an be a good option.
+But it may help to think of it in these terms: You'll get the money back years from now, when you may no longer have the ability (or desire) to work.
+Retirement accounts are great incubators for growing wealth over many decades because they allow for tax-deferred compounding.
+If you don't know what to invest in, a target-date fund with a date coinciding with your 65th birthday (or planned retirement age) can be a good option.